onfido/onfido-android-sdk/README.md

                 .build();
 ```

-Please note that you can only hide the intro video (not the whole screen) in video variant by using the `withIntro(false)` function.
+Please note that you can only hide the intro video (not the whole screen) in the video variant by using the `withIntro(false)` function.

-Customization of introduction screen for motion variant is not available.
+Customization of the introduction screen for the motion variant is not available.

 **Confirmation screen**

-By default both face and video variants show a confirmation screen.
+By default, both photo and video variants show a confirmation screen.
 To not display the recorded video on the confirmation screen, you can hide it using the `withConfirmationVideoPreview` function.

 ```java
 FlowStep faceCaptureStep = FaceCaptureStepBuilder.forVideo()